Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Or if you’d rather push further, the train to Vernon continues to Rouen, where you’ll find plenty of impressionist paintings – it's called the capital of Impressionism for a reason.

-And if you cannot take a full day and must sadly give Giverny a miss, at least book a skip-the-line-ticket to the Orsay Museum and spend a couple of hours being guided around its highlights.
+And if you cannot take a full day and must sadly give Giverny a miss, at least book a skip-the-line-ticket to the Orsay Museum and spend a couple of hours on this fabulously guided tour of its highlights.

 Did you enjoy this article?
 I'd love if you shared it!